 Abe Lincoln related attractions are kinda the backbone of the city, but there are some other things to do in Springfield I’d totally recommend.
-Take a look at this list to pique your interest…
+Take a look at this list of Springfield IL things to do to pique your interest…

 Fun Things to Do in Springfield, Illinois

 This article will show you the best of what to do in Springfield, Il.
 I’ll help you plan your trip, and give you a little insight into the fascinating history in the city.

 The Abraham Lincoln Presidential Museum far exceeded my expectations.
 I kind of thought it would be stuffy, with too many facts and too much information for someone like me to take in.
 Someone who’s only knowledge of Lincoln before the trip, was from the films and movies that happened to mention him.